deepinv/deepinv/docs/source/user_guide/training/transforms.rst

 Transforms
 =================

-This package contains different transforms which can be used for data augmentation or together with the equivariant losses.
+This module contains different transforms which can be used for data augmentation or together with the equivariant losses.

 We implement various geometric transforms, ranging from Euclidean to homography and diffeomorphisms, some of which offer group-theoretic properties.